A.J. Pollock Player Props: Giants vs. Angels

 A.J.
 Pollock At The Plate

-- Pollock is batting .169 with four doubles, five home runs and nine walks.
+- Pollock is hitting .165 with four doubles, five home runs and nine walks.

-- Pollock has reached base via a hit in 16 games this season (of 49 played), and had multiple hits in six of those games.
+- In 32.0% of his 50 games this season, Pollock has picked up at least one hit.
+He's also had six multi-hit games.

-- In eight games this season (16.3%), Pollock has picked up an RBI, and in four of those games (8.2%) he had more than one.
-He has also driven home three or more of his team's runs in one contest.
+- Pollock has an RBI in eight of 50 games this year, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in one contest.

+- He has scored in 11 of 50 games this season, and more than once 4 times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.